DevilYangS/EMO-NAS-CD/ReadMe.md

    I1 = Individual(Dec=[2, 0, 1, 1, 3, 10, 0, 4, 11, 5, 0, 13, 6, 0, 0, 7, 0, 6]  ,mapping=Genotype_mapping )
    I1.visualization()
 ```
-Then you can get the following plotting.
+Then you can get the following plotting (it is the architecture of *A7*).
 <img src='images/A7.png' alt="sym" width="100%">

 After that, you can directly  run the `main.py` to train these models and get their results.